Switching from a traditional water heater to a high-efficiency tankless water heater is one of the smartest decisions you can make for your home.

 On the other hand, if you’re looking for a point-of-use heater, such as one for your shower water or for a hot tub, electric will be sufficient.
 Similarly, electric is fine for small homes with low water heating needs.

-Compare Tankless Water Heater Costs
+Compare Tankless Hot Water Heater Costs

 Another advantage of gas is that the operating costs tend to be much lower than for electricity (although there is the chance that fuel prices could change in the future).
 The exception is if you are using solar panels installed on your house.